La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 5.2 - Finding Water 💧

-In summer, it's super easy!
-Most motorhome service areas have potable water taps 🚰.
+In summer, it’s super easy!
+The majority of service areas for Motorhomes have drinking water taps 🚰.
 We often use park4night.com to find water in 95% of cases.
-Sometimes, campercontact.com or even asking directly at the gas station can suffice.
+Sometimes, campercontact.com or even asking directly at the service station can be enough.

 • At friends’ places: Take the opportunity to have a shower 🚿 and recharge your batteries 🔋 at the same time!

-• Gas stations ⛽: Fill up fuel and get water as a bonus!
+• Gas stations ⛽: Fill up on fuel and get water as a bonus!

 • Commercial buildings 🏢: Don’t forget to ask permission before using an outdoor tap.

-Plan your water consumption and stops according to the temperatures of the cities on your route 🌍.
+Plan your water consumption in advance and schedule your stops according to the temperatures of the cities on your route 🌍.

 6 - Equipment Drying

-A clothesline can be installed between the outlet of the Webasto and the roof fan, creating an effective and practical dryer 🙂.
+A clothesline can be installed between the Webasto air outlet and the roof fan, creating an effective and practical dryer 🙂.
 It takes between 1 and 3 hours to dry ski clothes.

 Webasto